kevle1/smartraveller-api/README.md

 # Smartraveller API

-A simple API for travel advisories published by the Australian Government DFAT on [Smartraveller](https://www.smartraveller.gov.au/).
+A simple API for travel advisories published by the Australian DFAT on [Smartraveller](https://www.smartraveller.gov.au/).

 **This is not an official API.
 Visit the Smartraveller website for the latest information.**